 Blood.
 Blood is the liquid that flows through a person's arteries and veins.
 It carries oxygen and nutrients throughout the body.
 It also carries away waste products.
-Blood is composed of proteins within a liquid called "plasma," as well as cells such as red blood cells.
+Blood is composed of plasma and cells.

 Plasma.
-Plasma is largely made up of water, in which many chemicals are dissolved.
+Plasma is largely made up of water in which many chemicals are dissolved.
 These chemicals each have a special role.
-Factors found in plasma include:
+They include:

-- Proteins - Albumin, the most common blood protein - \odot Blood-clotting proteins (coagulation factors) made by the liver - Erythropoietin, a protein made by the kidneys that stimulates red blood cell production - \circ Immunoglobulins, proteins that help the body fight infection - Hormones, such as thyroid hormone and cortisol - Minerals, such as iron and magnesium - Vitamins, such as folate (B9) and vitamin B12 - Electrolytes, such as calcium, potassium and sodium
+- Proteins - O Albumin.
+This is the most common blood protein. - Blood-clotting proteins (coagulation factors).
+They are made by the liver. - O Erythropoietin.
+It is made by the kidneys and stimulates red blood cell production. - o Immunoglobulins.
+These are cells that fight infection. - Hormones, such as thyroid hormones and cortisol - Minerals, such as iron and magnesium - Vitamins, such as folate and vitamin B12 - Electrolytes, such as calcium, potassium and sodium

 Blood Cells.
 Blood cells are formed in the bone marrow, a spongy tissue where blood cells grow and develop.
 Blood cells start as stem cells.
-The process of stem cells maturing into blood cells is called "hematopoiesis."
+The process of stem cells maturing into blood cells is called hematopoiesis (see Figure 7 on page 59).
 The blood cells are suspended in the plasma.
-See Figure 7 on page 51.

-Once the stem cell is created, it will develop into one of the three types of blood cells:
+Once the blood cell is created, it will develop into one of the three types of blood cells:

-- 1. Red blood cells (RBCs) are the cells that carry oxygen. - These cells make up a little less than half of the body's total blood volume. - They are filled with hemoglobin, the protein that picks up oxygen from the lungs and takes it around the body.
+- 1. Red blood cells are the cells that carry oxygen; they - Make up a little less than half of the body's total blood volume - Are filled with hemoglobin, the protein that picks up oxygen from the lungs and takes it around the body.
 It binds with carbon dioxide (CO2) and removes it from the cells and then brings it back to the lungs.
 When a person exhales (breathes out), the CO2 is removed from the lungs. - 2.
-Platelets are the cells that help blood to clot. - These are small cells (one-tenth the size of RBCs). - They help stop bleeding from an injury or cut. - They stick to the torn surface of the vessel, clump together and plug up the bleeding site.
-They form a clot with the help of proteins, such as fibrin, and electrolytes, such as calcium. - 3.
-White blood cells (WBCs) are the cells that fight infections.
-They include: - Neutrophils and monocytes.
-These cells, called "phagocytes," ingest and destroy bacteria and fungi.
-Unlike RBCs and platelets, monocytes can leave the bloodstream and enter tissues to attack invading organisms and fight off infection. - Eosinophils and basophils.
+Platelets are cells that help blood clot; they - Are small cells (one-tenth the size of red blood cells) - Help stop bleeding from an injury or cut - O Stick to the torn surface of the vessel, clump together, and plug up the bleeding site.
+They form a clot, with the help of proteins, such as fibrin, and electrolytes, such as calcium.

+- 3. White blood cells (WBCs) are cells that fight infections.
+The several types of WBCs include: - Neutrophils and monocytes.
+These are phagocytes (eating cells) that ingest and destroy bacteria and fungi.
+Unlike red blood cells and platelets, monocytes can leave the bloodstream and enter tissues to attack invading organisms and fight off infection. - Eosinophils and basophils.
 These WBCs respond to allergens or parasites. - Lymphocytes.
-These WBCs, found mostly in the lymph nodes, spleen and lymphatic channels, are a key part of the immune system.
+WBCs found mostly in the lymph nodes, spleen and lymphatic channels, lymphocytes are a key part of the immune system.
 Some enter the bloodstream.
-There are three major types of lymphocytes: - T lymphocytes (T cells) - B lymphocytes (B cells) - Natural killer cells (NK cells)
+There are three major types of lymphocytes: - T lymphocytes (T cells) - B lymphocytes (B cells) - Natural killer (NK cells)

-Bone Marrow.
 In healthy people, stem cells in the bone marrow produce new blood cells continuously.
-When blood cells are fully developed, they enter the bloodstream as it passes through the marrow and then circulates throughout the body.
+When blood cells are fully developed, they enter the bloodstream as it passes through the bone marrow and then circulates throughout the body.

 In babies, all bones have active marrow.
-By the time a person reaches young adulthood, the bones of the hands, feet, arms and legs no longer have blood forming marrow.
-In adults, marrow is only found in the spine (vertebrae), hip and shoulder bones, ribs, breastbone and skull.
+By the time a person reaches young adulthood, the bones of the hands, feet, arms and legs no longer have bloodforming marrow.
+In adults, bone marrow is only found in the spine (vertebrae), hip and shoulder bones, ribs, breastbone and skull.